jtakayama/makahiki/install/redhat_readme.txt

 ---------------------------
 You should still be in the makahiki virtual environment.

-After the script completes, you must configure PostgreSQL, set up environment variables, initialize Makahiki, and start the Makahiki server.
+Now that Postgresql is installed, you must enable it as a service and configure its authentication settings.

 Initialize the Postgresql database and turn the Postgresql service on: